Infant Formulas (cont.)

 Proteins contain different amino acids that are linked together.
 Proteins provide both calories and the amino-acid building blocks that are necessary for proper growth.
 The protein in human milk provides between 10%-15% of an infant's daily caloric need.
 Casein and whey are the two major proteins of human milk and most milk-based formulas.
 (Immunoglobulins, a type of protein unique to breast milk, provide infection-fighting immunity and are not considered as a nutritional source and are not efficiently metabolized.)
 While formulas from different manufacturers may vary slightly in the relative proportion of these two proteins, healthy babies generally thrive on any milk-based formula brand.

-Some 2% to 3% of infants have a true allergy to the cow proteins that are in milk-based formulas.
+Some infants have a true allergy to the cow proteins that are in milk-based formulas.
 Infants with true cow milk allergy can develop abdominal pain, diarrhea, rectal bleeding, skin rash, and wheezing when given milk-based formulas.
 These symptoms will disappear as soon milk-based formula is removed from the diet.
 Allergy to cow-milk protein is different from lactose intolerance.
 Treatment of cow-milk-protein allergy involves using formulas that contain no cow milk or using formulas that contain "predigested" casein and whey proteins.
 The predigesting process breaks the whole proteins into smaller pieces or into amino acids.
 The amino acids and smaller protein pieces are hypoallergenic (do not cause allergy).

 Soy-protein formulas contain no cow milk and are reasonable alternatives for infants with true cow-milk allergy.
 Since most soy-protein formulas also contain no lactose, they are also suitable for infants with lactose intolerance.
 The carbohydrates in soy-protein formulas are sucrose, corn-syrup solids, and cornstarch or glucose polymers.